pantoniou/libfyaml/README.md

 	printf("# given name is %s\n", given);
 ```

-In sequence, increase the invoice number, add a spouce and a secondary
+In sequence, increase the invoice number, add a spouse and a secondary
 address.

 ```c